Long-Term Average Impulse Control with Mean Field Interactions: Introduction

 The study of mean field games and mean field control has experienced a significant surge of interest in recent decades, sparked by the pioneering works of \cite{LasryL-07} and \cite{HuangMC-06}.
 For comprehensive expositions on these topics, we refer the reader to \cite{CarmoD-18I, CarmoD-18II} and \cite{BensFY:13}.
 In recent years, there has been growing attention to stationary and ergodic formulations of mean field games and control problems.
 Notably, the long-time behavior of such problems has been investigated in \cite{BardiK-24, CardM-21, CiraP-21}.
 We also refer to \cite{BayrK-24, BaoT-23, BernC-23, ArapBC-17, Feleqi-13, Albe-22} and the references therein for recent progress in the study of ergodic mean field games and control.
 Furthermore, ergodicity and turnpike properties in linear-quadratic mean field games and control problems have been explored in \cite{BayrJ:25, SunY-24}.

 Notably, the literature on mean field games and control in the context of impulse control remains relatively limited.
 Beyond the aforementioned \cite{Chris-21}, the work \cite{BaseCG-22} develops and solves a discounted symmetric mean field game involving impulse controls.
-We also point to the recent work \cite{CaoDF-23}, which analyzes stationary discounted and ergodic mean field games with singular controls.
+We also refer to the recent work \cite{CaoDF-23}, which analyzes stationary discounted and ergodic mean field games with singular controls. { This line of research is extended in \cite{DianFT:23}, where the authors study an ergodic mean field game problem involving two-sided singular controls for regime-switching diffusions.
+See also the recent paper \cite{ChrisMO-25}, which considers an ergodic mean field game for two-sided singular controls of one-dimensional diffusions.
+We note that these papers and the current work share several common features: the underlying state process is one-dimensional; the mean field interaction occurs through the distribution of the state process; the scale and speed measures play important roles in the analyses; the focus is on long-term average criteria; and the optimal policies are of barrier or threshold type.
+Nevertheless, there are also important differences between these works and our study.

+In contrast to the singular control framework adopted in \cite{CaoDF-23,DianFT:23}, and \cite{ChrisMO-25}, the present work focuses on MFG and MFC with impulse controls.
+These two types of controls are different, making the analyses and results not directly comparable.
+In particular, the fixed cost associated with each intervention in our model leads to a qualitatively distinct structure of optimal policies, which are of thresholds-type, as opposed to the continuous adjustments associated with reflection policies derived from solutions to Skorokhod problems.
+Furthermore, the methods employed in this paper--leveraging renewal theory and the renewal reward theorem--differ markedly from those typically used in singular control problems, which often involve solving variational inequalities or free boundary problems with smooth pasting.}

 The rest of the paper is organized as follows.
-Section \ref{sect-formulation} presents the precise model formulation and collects the key conditions used in the subsequent analysis.
-It also introduces the class of $(w,y)$-policies.
+Section \ref{sect-form-assump} presents the precise model formulation and collects the key conditions used in the subsequent analysis.
+It also introduces the class of $(w,y)$-policies and summarizes the main results of the paper.
+For convenience of presentation, we also recall the main results of classical impulse control of \cite{HelmSZ:26} in Section~\ref{sect:classical impulse}.

 The mean field game problem is studied in Section~\ref{sec-equilibrium}.
-To utilize the results in Appendix~\ref{sect:classical impulse} for the classical ergodic impulse control problem, the class $\La$ of feasible prices is defined in \eqref{e:set-Lambda-defn} and conditions on the function $\varphi$ as well as the functions $c$ and $\mu$ are given which are sufficient for the existence of an equilibrium $(w,y)$-policy.
+To utilize the results in Section~\ref{sect:classical impulse} for the classical ergodic impulse control problem, we introduce the class $\La$ of feasible prices in \eqref{e:set-Lambda-defn}.
+This enables a fixed-point argument for the mapping $\mathfrak z\circ\Psi\circ\varphi$ defined in \eqref{e-MFG-fxpt}, which, in turn, establishes the existence of an equilibrium $(w,y)$-policy.

 Section~\ref{sect-mean-field-control} studies the mean field control problem inspired by the Lagrange multiplier method.
 It demonstrates that an optimal mean field impulse control policy exists under appropriate conditions on the functions $\varphi$, $c$, and $\mu$.
 Moreover, the optimal policy, which is of $(w,y)$ type, is explicitly characterized.